-What you must pay when you get these services Services that are covered for you Special Supplemental Benefits for the Chronically Ill \$0 copay for Special Supplemental Benefits for The following benefit(s) are available to all members who the Chronically Ill. meet the CMS guidelines for Special Supplemental Benefits for the Chronically III (SSBCI).
+Special Supplemental Benefits for the Chronically Ill

+The following benefit(s) are available to all members who meet the CMS guidelines for Special Supplemental Benefits for the Chronically Ill (SSBCI).
 You must meet the criteria in section 2.1 of this chapter to be eligible for this benefit.

+\$0 copay for Special Supplemental Benefits for the Chronically III.

-Healthy Living Allowance You will receive a \$50 monthly allowance loaded to a prepaid card.
+Healthy Living Allowance

+You will receive a \$50 monthly allowance loaded to a prepaid card.
 The allowance can be used to buy approved products from participating retail locations.
+It includes:

-It includes: Food and produce such as dairy products, meats, bread/grains and produce Pet supplies such as pet food, pet litter and pet care items.
-Excludes grooming and veterinary services.
-Pest control services provided by a licensed pest control company Non-medical transportation such as public transportation, taxi, Uber, Lyft, etc. Monthly living expenses such as phone payments, rent/mortgage, utilities, internet, etc. where card payments are accepted The allowance amount is loaded to your prepaid card once qualification of SSBCI has been verified.
+- Food and produce such as dairy products, meats, bread/grains and produce - Pet supplies such as pet food, pet litter and pet care items.
+Excludes grooming and veterinary services. - Pest control services provided by a licensed pest control company - Non-medical transportation such as public transportation, taxi, Uber, Lyft, etc. - Monthly living expenses such as phone payments, rent/mortgage, utilities, internet, etc. where card payments are accepted

+The allowance amount is loaded to your prepaid card once qualification of SSBCI has been verified.
 The allowance amount begins on the 1st of the month following verification and does not roll over to the next month or year.

-Supervised Exercise Therapy (SET) \$0 copay for each SET is covered for members who have symptomatic peripheral Medicare-covered supervised exercise artery disease (PAD). therapy service.
+Supervised Exercise Therapy (SET)

+SET is covered for members who have symptomatic peripheral artery disease (PAD).

 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication physician's office

-Be conducted in a hospital outpatient setting or a
+The SET program must:

+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD

+\$0 copay for each Medicare-covered supervised exercise therapy service.

-- Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques
+Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques